-The mission of Spring Oath is to humanize community assets through philanthropic strategies.
+The mission of Spring Oath is to maximize community assets through philanthropic strategies.

 Many in our communities do not feel like they are supported or believe people are willing to help them.
 Resources are available in many cases, but people don’t know where to go or if they do know where to go, they are afraid they will be judged or make a bad situation worse from a bad experience or an unintended consequence.